The 17th Annual Mark Twain Prize for American Humor

-A star-studded lineup of the nation's top comedic entertainers will salute Carol Burnett at the 16th Annual Kennedy Center Mark Twain Prize for American Humor on Sunday, October 20, 2013.
-The Prize, which is named in honor of one of the world's greatest humorists, will air on PBS stations nationwide November 24, 2013 (check local listings).
+A lineup of top entertainers will salute Jay Leno at the 17th Annual Mark Twain Prize for American Humor on Sunday, October 19, 2014 in the Kennedy Center Concert Hall.
+The Prize, which is named after one of the world’s greatest humorists, will air on PBS stations nationwide November 23, 2014 (check local listings).

 About the Mark Twain Prize

 The Mark Twain Prize recognizes people who have had an impact on American society in ways similar to the distinguished 19th century novelist and essayist best known as Mark Twain.
 As a social commentator, satirist and creator of characters, Samuel Clemens was a fearless observer of society, who startled many while delighting and informing many more with his uncompromising perspective of social injustice and personal folly.
 He revealed the great truth of humor when he said "against the assault of laughter nothing can stand."